expo/expo/docs/versions/unversioned/workflow/publishing.md

 ## Limitations

+### Some native configuration can't be updated by publishing

 If you make any of the following changes in `app.json`, you will need to re-build the binaries for your app for the change to take effect: